SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-HRR Introduction to Clinical Immunological Tests_Litwin.md

 - homogenous pattern of fluorescence - anti-DNA antibodies/anti-histone - seen in drug induced lupus
 - speckled - most common least specific
 - nucleolar pattern - scleroderma
-- centromere pattern - CREST variant of scleroderma
+- centromere pattern - CREST/limited variant of scleroderma

 Extractable nuclear antigens ENAs - can be done with the ANA, coat cells with extractable nuclei and extract all separate parts of nucleus
-- then add the patient antibodies to see if it sticks
+- then add the patient antibodies to see if it sticks - shows a certain pattern or glow

-ANCA - anti-neutrophil cytoplasmic antibodies - mostly for any ANCA-associated vasculitis
+ANCA - anti-neutrophil cytoplasmic antibodies - mostly for any **ANCA-associated vasculitis**
 - anca target + attack neutrophil cytoplasm
-- renal dysfunction in patient - do this stat.
+- **renal dysfunction in patient - do this stat.**
-- can be peripheral in cytoplasm and cANCA - granulomatosis
+- can be **peripheral** in cytoplasm and cANCA - granulomatosis
 - micropolyangiititis etc
-- p-ANCA = lobulated nucleas, perinuclear - myeloperoxidase is seen
+- **p-ANCA = lobulated nucleas, perinuclear - myeloperoxidase is seen**
-- C-ANCA - cytoplasmic dye around the cytoplasm ; proteinase 3 is there
+- ==**C-ANCA - cytoplasmic dye around the cytoplasm ; proteinase 3 is there**==

 antiphospholipid antibodies - either IgG/M antibodies seen in abt 1/2 of  SLE
 - react in wide variety - anticardiolipin antibodies, lupus anticoagulant
-- false poz test for syphilis due to these anticardiolipin
+- **false poz test for syphilis due to these anticardiolipin**
-- **antiphospholipid syndrome**- women lose many pregnancies due to abortions - this is the cause, venous and/or arterial thromboses
+- ==**antiphospholipid syndrome**- women lose many pregnancies due to abortions - this is the cause, venous and/or arterial thromboses==
+- **we only test for antiphospholipids when we have women having abortions/miscarriages** = **for coagulopathies and stuff causing thrombi/distal embolisms**

-serum protein electrophoresis - serum is applied, electrophoresis + protein bands visuzlied
+serum protein electrophoresis - serum is applied, electrophoresis + protein bands visualized
 - different peaks represent the weight of elements in the gel
 - SPEP patterns - these have different peaks associated with what was going on.
-- 1st peak = albumin, 2nd = alpha -1, 3rd alpha-2, 4th peak = b-globulin(complement, fibrinogens, clotting etc) , 5th peak is gamma (immunoglobulins)
+- **1st peak = albumin, 2nd = alpha -1, 3rd alpha-2, 4th peak = b-globulin(complement, fibrinogens, clotting etc) , 5th peak is gamma (immunoglobulins)**
-	- alpha 2 inc when gamma's not = acute inflammatory
+	- ==alpha 2 inc when gamma's not = acute inflammatory==
-	- chronic infalmmatory - when gamma starts to increase too bc this time you're making antibodies
+	- ==chronic inflammatory - when gamma starts to increase too bc this time you're making antibodies==
-	- monoclonal proteins - found in multiple myeloma - **sharp peak seen**
+	- ==**monoclonal proteins - found in multiple myeloma - sharp peak seen**==
-	- nephrotic syndromes + losing enteropathy - see a decrease in proteins
+	- ==nephrotic syndromes + losing enteropathy - see a decrease in proteins==
+	- we would worry most about something when we see the peak that's BIGGER or equal to the very first one???

 ![[SPEP patterns.png]]
 immunofixation - used to determine the actual composition of the monoclonal spike
 - 6 lanes overlayed with anti-sera

-capillary electrophoresis - run thru copper tubes, highr resolution, distinct peaks with more uv tests etc.
+capillary electrophoresis - run thru copper tubes, higher resolution, distinct peaks with more uv tests etc.
 - automated too
 - issue - no solid format for immunofixation so immunosubtraction is done instead. where you mix it with whatever. - harder to do. more time to look at it

-to dx tb infeciton - Tuberculin skin test, interferon gamma release assays
+to dx tb infection - Tuberculin skin test, interferon gamma release assays
 - type 4 - t cells - skin test , 2-3 days to see rxn
 - PPD - crude protein used to detect the tb. grew the mycobacteria in huge patch and then the proteins ...
 - you can get false poz to bcg, some immune reactivity to non tb mycobacteria ntms
 - in us born individuals some can have responses due to NTMs
 - false neg = improper intradermal injection, malnuourishment, disseminated tb disease!!!, immunocompromised iGRAs
-- we isolate the t cells and check for memory t cell responsiveness to release gamma interferon
+- ==we isolate the t cells and check for memory t cell responsiveness to release gamma interferon==
 	- quantiferon tb, and t spot -
-- these are speific for tb- these are not false poz.
+- these are specific for tb- these are not false poz.
 - m. marinum, szulgai, and kansasii - these are the only false poz on the test.
 - QFT -
 	- neg control - look for bgd IFN-g, bc u can have that with uncontrolled hiv etc.